ssbc/ssb-server/README.md

 scuttlebot add --type follow --feed <id> --rel follows

 # add a pub server (this is a server you'll connect to replicate with)
+# (if port is the default, :2000 then that can be leftoff)

-scuttlebot add --type pub --address.host <domain> --address.port <port>
+scuttlebot add --type pub --address <domain:port>

 ## reading data